notqmail/notqmail.org/notqmail-1.09.md

-_NOTE: This release is under draft and waiting for 1.08 to be published._
+_NOTE: This release is under development and not yet published._

 # What's notqmail?